 See our interactive chart presentation for an in-depth analysis.

-Recent decades’ dramatic worldwide rise in public and private debt, for instance, reflects monetary and fiscal policymakers' proclivity to use low interest rates and government support in an attempt to boost growth rates.
-Meanwhile, deteriorating demographics among most advanced economies have been heightening fiscal pressure to increase pension and health care spending, and already elevated levels of government debt/GDP are likely to rise much further.
-We believe greater policy experimentation and "peak globalization" trends will eventually cause long-term inflation to rise faster than expected.
+The dramatic worldwide rise in public and private debt in recent decades reflects monetary and fiscal policymakers' proclivity to use low interest rates and government support in an attempt to boost growth rates.
+While technology and other factors have kept inflation in check, we believe greater policy experimentation and "peak globalization" trends will eventually cause long-term inflation to rise faster than expected.

 Asset markets: Rotation toward large cap and growth stocks during Q2